mirceaulinic/mirceaulinic.github.io/_posts/2017-10-19-event-driven-network-automation.md

-also to those boring email notifications you need to type manually when a BGP neighbor has been down for several days, when an interface is flapping, or checking with the fiber provider why the optics level is still under the threshold: all of these can be easily automated.
+also to those boring email notifications you need to type manually when a BGP neighbor has been down for several days, when an interface is flapping, or checking with the fiber provider why the optics level is still under the threshold: all of them (and many others) can be easily automated.

 Another frequent misconception is that Salt is (just) a configuration management tool.
 It is that too, but among others (including cloud provisioning,